 Don’t forget to publish the settings.

-How To Start A Blog: Get Your Plugins Together
+How To Start A Blog In 2021: Get Your Plugins Together

 You use apps on your smartphone to increase its capabilities.